We are playing a leading role in transforming the waste sector

 Decarbonising heat is one of the most challenging aspects of the domestic energy decarbonisation agenda, and we want our clean heat to be used to full effect.

-We have agreed a partnership with Vattenfall to explore heat networks our EfWs can supply and we are keen to do more.
+We have agreed a partnership with Vattenfall to explore heat networks that our EfWs can supply and we are keen to do more.
 With a reliable supply of baseload clean heat, Viridor will be a catalyst for decarbonising our communities.

 Energy from waste can play a leading role in the UK’s decarbonisation efforts